emissary-ingress/emissary/docs/user-guide/getting-started.md

 -> TLS configured successfully

 Congratulations!
 You've successfully installed the Ambassador Edge Stack in your Kubernetes cluster.
-Visit random-word-3421.edgestack.me to access your Edge Stack installation and for additional configuration.
+Visit <span class="userGuidanceText">random-word-3421.edgestack.me</span> to access your Edge Stack installation and for additional configuration.
 </div>

-The `random-word-3421.edgestack.me` is a provided subdomain that allows the Ambassador Edge Stack to automatically provision TLS and HTTPS for a domain name, so you can get started right away.
+The <span class="userGuidanceText">`random-word-3421.edgestack.me`</span> is a provided subdomain that allows the Ambassador Edge Stack to automatically provision TLS and HTTPS for a domain name, so you can get started right away.